A Guide for Families

 Missing the 20-day deadline for the BP-9

-Forgetting to include 4 copies with the BP-10 and BP-11
+Failing to include a complete copy of all prior filings with the BP-10 and BP-11

 Not attaching your prior forms when you appeal